MyNameIsTakenOMG/certified-k8s-admin/README.md

    - for pods: add property section `affinity`
      - types: `requiredDuringSchedulingIgnoredDuringExecution` , `preferredDuringSchedulingIgnoredDuringExecution` and a planned one `requiredDuringSchedulingIgnoredDuringExecution`
      - explain: `duringScheduling` --> for any new pods, `IgnoreDuringExecution` --> for any existing pods
- - taints and tolerations vs node affinity: `taints and tolerations is used to make sure a certain node only takes certain pods, and node affinity is used to make sure that certain nodes have bindings with certain pods, meaning those pods would go into other nodes`
+ - taints and tolerations vs node affinity: `taints and tolerations is used to make sure a certain node only takes certain pods, and node affinity is used to make sure that certain nodes have bindings with certain pods, meaning those pods would not go into other nodes`
  - resource requirements and limits:
+   - `pod.spec.containers[].resources.requests/limits.(cpu,memory)`
    - requests: resources required for running the pod
    - limits: the limits of amount of resources that a pod can use at maximal
    - ideally, set requests but not limits, but in some cases, limits should be set as well